official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 185 Public hearing, 13 January 2010, page 28.
 186 Public hearing, 13 January 2010, pages 45‑46.

-56

-The Report of the Iraq Inquiry403.
-In July 2004, Lord Butler’s Report stated that his Committee was:
+403. In July 2004, Lord Butler’s Report stated that his Committee was:

 “... concerned that the informality and circumscribed character of the Government’s procedures which we saw in the context of policy‑making towards Iraq risks reducing